 The area comprises: 113.9 acres in total: 16.17 acres plus 97.73 acres identified as "security buffer".
-Of this, the footprint of the Abercorn residence is 0.33 acres and that of the DeJoria residence is 0.36 acres.
+Of this, the footprint of the Abercorn residence is 0.33 acres.
 The Abercorn "compound" identified in the plan and including the residence covers 4.2 acres in total, and we expect some of this area will be landscaped.
-For the DeJoria residence, we estimate a 1.5 acre "sphere of influence" including the residence and potential areas of landscaping.
-An area of 2.75 acres in the security zone was set aside for a solar array.
-In addition, 1.94 acres comprise the remainder of back of house, roads, outbuildings and other infrastructure.
-The remainder of the habitat is left untouched based on the current plans.
-In total, based on the estimates above, this amounts to approximately 10.39 acres out of 113.9 acres or 9.1% of the total leased land that will have a permanent environmental footprint.
-The use of any temporary staging areas will increase the area affected, although the staging areas can be replanted and mitigated post-construction.
-Based on construction of similar sized homes on Barbuda (e.g., The DeJoria residence Coco Point), we estimate that an approximately 100,000sqft staging area will be needed for the development.
+An area of 1.38 acres in the security zone was set aside for a solar array.
+The remainder of the back of house area comprises 0.74 acres, and driveways comprise 0.9 ac for a total of 7.2 acres that will have a permanent environmental footprint (or 6.3% of the total leased land area).